Mr Omar Tillo

 Traditional breast reduction surgery involves numerous incisions which allow the surgeon to excise the skin and remove excess breast tissue and fat.
 However, many women do not wish to undergo such an invasive procedure, particularly one that will leave prominent, visible scars on the breast.

 Fortunately, breast reduction with liposuction is a suitable alternative.
 This option involves smaller incisions and a quicker recovery time.
+This procedure is treated as an outpatient surgery, meaning you will be able to leave the same day as the procedure.

 Breast reduction with liposuction may sound appealing, but it may not be a suitable procedure for all women.